palasthotel/wp-components/README.md

 # WP Components

 This composer library provides php class helpers for typical WordPress extensions.
+Version number reads as `MAJOR.FEATURE.BUGFIX` which means:

+- BUGFIX: only internal bugfix or performance optimizations.
+No new stuff.
+- FEATURE: something new has been added.
+- MAJOR: something was changed.

 ## Get started